 If you’re here, searching for non toxic furniture, you’re probably somewhat familiar with the fact that most furniture contains either proven or potentially harmful chemicals and you’re looking for a better way.
 But what exactly is a better way?

 Well, there’s actually quite a bit to consider, so here’s a quick list.
-(Scroll to the bottom for more details.)
+(Scroll to the bottom for much more in-depth explanation on all of these elements!)

 - No Flame Retardants